 Just as the production strategy has to be adapted, presenters should adapt their style to the camera, and no longer to the idea of a stage.
 This takes practice.
 Many experienced presenters are theatrical, trained to project and fill the room with their presence.
 Now, the screen to fill is that of a monitor.
 There isn't (and shouldn't be) a PowerPoint projected as a background.
 There is no crowd, so you have to learn how to have an engaging conversation with the audience directly via the camera - a lesson that even the news presenters are learning firsthand right now.

 3 Turn a one-way event into a conversation

 There are several ways to allow event attendees to interact with presenters and the audience during a virtual conference.
 Again, the best results come from planning ahead.
 For example, connect through your own communities social where viewers are already engaged can help build a conversation leading up to the event and get people to participate more, or ask questions.
 Allowing attendees to interact with each other and ask questions in advance can also help presenters prepare to address what's important to their audience.

 Either way, moderators play an important role in building the conversation.
-More than just virtual chat room monitors, they should work with presenters to engage the live audience.
-Instead of a 45-minute presentation followed by 15 minutes of Q&A, for example, encourage real-time participation.
-Use a moderator to encourage conversation and build a dynamic experience.
+More than just virtual chat room monitors, they should partner with presenters to engage the live audience.
+Instead of a 45-minute presentation followed by 15 minutes of questions and answers, for example, encourage real-time participation.
+Use a moderator to foster conversation and build a dynamic experience.

 4 Have a global audience in mind